ludwig-ai/ludwig-docs/docs/configuration/features/audio_features.md

 - `group_delay`: audio is transformed to group delay features according to Equation (23) in this [paper](https://www.ias.ac.in/article/fullyext/sadh/036/05/0745-0782).
 Group_delay features has the same tensor size as `stft`.

 Audio feature encoders are the same as for [Sequence Features](../sequence_features#sequence-input-features-and-encoders).

+Encoder type and encoder parameters can also be defined once and applied to all audio input features using the [Type-Global Encoder](../defaults.md#type-global-encoder) section.

 ## Audio Output Features and Decoders